A Review of The Endurance

 Shackleton had made two prior attempts at conquering new parts of the South Pole.
 This was his third.
 Despite the fact that he failed to meet his objective on every Antarctic expedition, he is an example to people that even failure can result in fame.

-Uday Schultz is in sixth grade at Saint Ann’s school.
-He lives in Brooklyn, New York.
-He enjoys reading, politics, building, and observing or handling reptiles.
+Uday Schultz is fourteen years old and in eighth grade at Saint Ann’s School in Brooklyn, New York.
+He enjoys looking at and editing maps, reading, hiking, and debating.